Sydney Child Assessment and Testing Service (SCATS) IQ Testing

 IQ Tests:

-For children over 6 years: The Wechsler Intelligence Scale for Children, Forth Edition - Australian Standardisation (WISC-IV) is an individually administered instrument for assessing the cognitive ability of children aged 6 years to 16 years.
-The WISC-IV is one of the most reliable and valid IQ testing instruments available.
+For children over 6 years: The Wechsler Intelligence Scale for Children, Fifth Edition is an individually administered instrument for assessing the cognitive ability of children (age range: 6 years - 16 years, 11 months).
+The WISC-V is one of the most reliable and valid IQ testing instruments available.
 It is the most widely used measure of IQ for school placement.

-The WISC-IV provides scores that represent intellectual functioning in four specified cognitive domains: Verbal Comprehension, Perceptual Reasoning, Processing Speed and Working Memory.
-The WISC-IV also provides a Full Scale IQ score measuring general intellectual ability.
+The WISC-V provides scores that represent intellectual functioning in five specified cognitive domains: Verbal Comprehension, Visual Spatial Reasoning, Fluid Reasoning, Working Memory, and Processing Speed.
+The WISC-V also provides a Full Scale IQ score measuring general intellectual ability.
+Our Service currently uses the recently updated Wechsler Intelligence Scale for Children - Fifth Edition, - Australian Standardisation (WISC-V Australian), released in 2016.

-For children under 6 years: The Wechsler Preschool & Primary Scale of Intelligence (WPPSI-III) is an individually administered instrument for assessing the cognitive ability of children aged 2.5 years and 7 years.
-As with the WISC-IV, the WPPSI-II is one of the most reliable and valid IQ testing instruments available.
+For children under 6 years: The Wechsler Preschool & Primary Scale of Intelligence - Fourth Edition, Australian Standardisation (WPPSI-IV Australian) is an individually administered instrument for assessing the cognitive ability of children (age range: 2 years, 6 months - 7 years, 3 months).
+As with the WISC-V, the WPPSI-IV is one of the most reliable and valid IQ testing instruments available.

-The WPSSI-III provides scores that represent intellectual functioning in four specified cognitive domains: Verbal IQ, Performance IQ, Processing Speed and General Language.
-The WPPSI-III also provides a Full Scale IQ score measuring general intellectual ability.
+The WPPSI-IV provides scores that represent intellectual functioning in five specified cognitive domains: Verbal Comprehension, Visual Spatial, Fluid Reasoning, Working Memory, and Processing Speed.
+The WPPSI-IV also provides a Full Scale IQ score measuring general intellectual ability.

-The Wechsler Individual Achievement Test (WIAT-II) assesses academic achievement skills in children from the age of 4 years.
-Key subtests include spelling, word reading and numerical operations.
+The Wechsler Individual Achievement Test - Third Edition - Australian (WIAT-III) assesses academic achievement skills in children from the age of 4 years through to 19 years.
+Key subtests include spelling, reading comprehension, and numerical operations.

 Testing Process

-The first step in the evaluation process occurs when you initially speak Dr Taryn Bloom who will offer relevant information and provide you with an initial assessment form to complete.
+The first step in the evaluation process occurs when you initially speak with our Clinical Psychologist who will offer relevant information and provide you with an initial assessment form to complete as well other relevant measures/questionnaires to be completed by parents and teachers.
 A time is then set to administer the test which takes on average 60-90 minutes in duration.
 After the testing session is completed a comprehensive written report is sent to parents outlining findings and recommendations based on the assessment.

 The Report